johnzeng/ResumableGitClone/README.md

 ## tricky files

+To make this script works, I will create the following files in the cloned repo directory to record the process.
-- rgit.out  -> used to record the git output, so rgit can know if the fetch is done or not
+- rgit.out  -> used to record the git output, so rgit can know if the fetch is done or not (You can delete it if you interrupt the process, the script will create a new one, nothing goes wrong)
 - .resumable_git_depth -> used to record the git fetched depth, so rgit can know where to start from.
-This file is necessary if you wanna resume the clone.
+This file is necessary if you wanna resume the clone. (deleting this file will stop this script from resuming the clone.You can of course set up a custom depth in this file to continue the clone by yourself)

 ## Sample output